asungur/LS_backend/rb130/study_notes.md

 1. When we prepend and object with `&`, Ruby try to convert it into a block.
 It does this by calling `#to_proc` unless the given object is a Proc object.
 2. Since `:to_s` is a symbol not a proc, Ruby will call `Symbol#to_proc` method on this.
 To sum up, `:to_s` symbol first converted to a proc, then converted to a block which results into `{ |n| n.to_s }`

+# Testing with Minitest

+## Testing terminalogy

+**Regression testing** is the primary reason that we write tests.
+These check for bugs that occur in formerly working code after any changes been made in the codebase.
+By using predefined tests to check for bugs we don't have to verify everything manually after changing the codebase.

+**Assertion** is a verification step to confirm that the results returned by a program or application match the expected results.
+**Test Suite** is a group or set of situations or contexts within which verification checks are made.
+**Test** is a situation or context in which verification checks are made.
+For example, making sure you get an error message after trying to log in with the wrong password.
+May require multiple steps.

+## Minitest vs RSpec

+**RSpec** uses Domain Specific Language (DSL) for writing tests.
+It is a popular application as it allows users to write code that reads like a natural English

+**Minitest** uses Ruby and it is included in later versions of Ruby.

+## Seat Approach

+**SEAT Approach** is a testing methodology to optimise test workflow by automating redundant steps.
+It consists of following four steps:

+  * **S**et up the necessary objects.
+  * **E**xecute the code against the object we're testing.
+  * **A**ssert the results of the execution.
+  * **T**ear down and clean up any lingering artifacts.

+## Assertions

+**Assertion** is a verification step to confirm that the results returned by a program or application match the expected results.

+We can test **equality** by using 'assert_equal'.
+This will call `==` method on the object.
+However to test if the objects are the same we use `assert_same` assertion

+## Code coverage

+Code coverage is a metric to assess code quality.
+It measures how much of a program is tested by a test suite.

+# Core Tools/ Packaging Code

+## Purpose of Core Tools

+  * **Bundler** Lets you manage the various dependencies in a Ruby project.
+  * **Rake** Automates common functions required to build, test, package, and install programs.
+  * **RVM** and **Rbenv** Lets you install, manage, and use multiple versions of Ruby.
+  * **Rubygems** are packages of code that you can download, install, and use in your Ruby programs or from the command line.

+We use `bundle exec` to deal with the conflict between the gem versions in use and `Gemfile.lock` versioning info. `bundle exec` will make sure that the gems specified in the Gemfile are available to our program.